-Courses are taught by First Nations, Métis and non-Indigenous Allied faculty with elders' support.
-Courses are developed with the guidance of our partners at Vancouver Native Health, Elders and our Advisory Circle members.
+Courses are taught by First Nations, Métis and non-Indigenous allied faculty with Elders' support.
+The Indigenous Pathway is developed with the guidance of our partners at Vancouver Native Health, Elders and our Advisory Circle members.

-For more information on the courses we offer, please see:
+For more information on the courses that are part of the Indigenous Pathway, please see:

 - CYCC 1142: Introduction to Aboriginal Child, Youth and Family Practice

 - CYCC 2332: Strengthening the Family Spirit - Working from Aboriginal Perspectives with Elders' Teachings

 - CYCC 2212: Aboriginal Children, Youth and Families: Transforming Legislation and Policies

 - This specialized practicum can only be taken by students who continue their education into the Child and Youth Care Bachelor program.